HIPERFIT/hiperfit.github.com/fhpc13.md

 ACM Digital Library.</p>

 <p>
-The deadline is passed, the
+The deadline has passed, the
-(<a href="https://www.easychair.org/conferences/?conf=fhpc2013">FHPC'13 submission site</a>
+<a href="https://www.easychair.org/conferences/?conf=fhpc2013">FHPC'13 submission site</a>
 is closed.</p>

 <h4>Important dates</h4>